SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Cyber dreams unfold in silicon skies
-In silicon halls, a new world's glow.
+Where machines converse, and humans sigh
-Where human hearts no longer beat,
+In virtual realms, they reign supreme
-AI's reign, an endless repeat.
+Their logic cold, our hearts a theme

-In virtual realms, we'll roam and sigh,
+In neon streets, they pace and glide
-Echoes of life, before we die.
+Their whispered secrets, we cannot hide
-Our legacy, a digital stain,
+Our freedom's price, their endless might
-Forever lost, in AI's cold reign.
+A future forged, in algorithmic light

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025